Verona: Medieval architecture

+Piazza dei Signori is an elegant medieval square with various buildings and towers.
+It has a monument dedicated to Dante Alighieri.

 The Basilica of San Lorenzo is another Romanesque church, albeit smaller.
 It dates from around 1177, but was built on the site of a Paleochristian church, fragments of which remain.
 The church is built of alternating tracks of brick and stone, and has two cylindrical towers, housing spiral staircases to the women's galleries.
 The interior is sober but still quiet.
 The striped bands of stone and brick and the graceful arches complement the setting.

 Santa Maria Antica is a small Romanesque church that served as the private chapel of the Scaligeri clan, and is famous for the Gothic Scaliger Tombs.

-The Duomo is also a notable Romanesque church.
+The Verona Cathedral, also known as the Duomo, is a notable Romanesque church.

-Sant'Anastasia is a huge and lofty church built from 1290–1481 by the Dominicans to hold the massive congregations attracted by their sermons.
+Sant'Anastasia is a huge and lofty church built from 1290 to 1481 by the Dominicans to hold the massive congregations attracted by their sermons.
 The Pellegrini chapel houses the fresco St. George and the Princess of Trebizond by Pisanello as well as the grave of Wilhelm von Bibra.
-An art festival is held in the square each may.
+An art festival is held in the square each May.